Travel by Your Stars

 Yet, now my Ninth House Saturn must gently remind that we cannot change our birth karma and soul purpose by astro-relocating to a new place.
-While we can experience all new facets of our self and bloom in new ways, we take our karma with us, the good- and the difficult.
+While we can experience different facets of our self in different places and so bloom in new ways, we take our evolutionary journey with us, the good and the difficult.
 For instance, we may have relationship troubles up the yahzoo and after reading a lovely description, believe our Venus line promises a life of erotic bliss.
-If we have difficult relationship karma to work through and we move to a Venus line, we could attract difficult experiences in love- because that’s our spiritual work.
+If we have intense relationship karma to work through and we move to a Venus line, we could attract intense experiences in love- because that’s our spiritual work.

 So while you know what to expect, you also have no idea what to expect – if you know what I mean.

 That’s the job of the astrologer– to a degree.
 An astrologer trained in astro-mapping can help you understand the map.
 We may have a map of your consciousness, but we do not intimately know your consciousness.
 Perhaps the most important key in understanding how you will respond, favorably or unfavorably, to a place, is to understand how you already experience the archetypes of those planets in your life today, then apply your experience to what you think could possibly happen on those planetary lines.